maliput/maliput_documentation/docs/getting_started.rst

 light bulbs with varying colors and shapes.
 Note that traffic lights are physical manifestations of underlying right-of-way rules.

-* A **TrafficLight** models the signaling device that are typically located at road intersections.
+* `maliput::api::rules::TrafficLight`_: A **TrafficLight** models the signaling device that are typically located at road intersections.
 It is composed by one or more groups of light bulbs called `BulbGroup`.
 For each `TrafficLight` an unique id and a pose in the Inertial-frame is defined.
-* A **BulbGroup** models a group of light bulbs within a traffic light.
+* `maliput::api::rules::BulbGroup`_: A **BulbGroup** models a group of light bulbs within a traffic light.
 Pose is relative to the traffic light that holds it.
-* A **Bulb** models a light bulb within a `BulbGroup`.
+* `maliput::api::rules::Bulb`_: A **Bulb** models a light bulb within a `BulbGroup`.
 The pose is relative to the `BulbGroup` it belongs.
 Each `Bulb` has a collection of possible states (e.g: On, Off, Blinking).

-`maliput::api::rules::TrafficLightsBook` is an interface that allows getting the traffic lights according their ids.
+`maliput::api::rules::TrafficLightBook`_ is an interface that allows getting the traffic lights according their ids.

 Loading a TrafficLightBook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-`maliput` provides a base implementation of the `maliput::api::rules::TrafficLightBook`_, which can be used for adding `TrafficLight`s to the book.
+`maliput`_ provides a base implementation of the `maliput::api::rules::TrafficLightBook`_, which can be used for adding `TrafficLight`s to the book.
-However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadTrafficLightBookFromFile <html/deps/maliput/html/namespacemaliput.html#a748a7535cbc24118299c3bcbef33a20d>`_ method.
+However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadTrafficLightBookFromFile`_ method.

-As example, we will use the `maliput_malidrive` backend, which fully supports `maliput::api`.
+As example, we will use the `maliput_malidrive`_ backend, which fully supports `maliput`_'s API.

 .. code-block:: cpp
     :linenos: